-A varicocele is like varicose veins of the small veins next to one testis or both testes.
+A varicocele is like varicose veins of the small veins (blood vessels) next to one testicle (testis) or both testicles (testes).
 It usually causes no symptoms.
 It may cause discomfort in a small number of cases.
-Having a varicocele is thought to increase the chance of being infertile, but most men with a varicocele are not infertile.
+Having a varicocele is thought to increase the chance of being infertile but most men with a varicocele are not infertile.
 Treatment is not usually needed, as most men do not have any symptoms or problems caused by the varicocele.
 If required, an operation can clear a varicocele.
-If you are infertile, studies indicate that treatment of a varicocele is unlikely to cure the infertility.
-However, this view is controversial and, if you are infertile and have a varicocele, it is best to discuss this with a specialist who will be up to date on current research and thinking in this area.
+There is no agreement among experts as to whether treatment of a varicocele will cure infertility.
+If you are infertile and have a varicocele, it is best to discuss this with a specialist who will be up to date on current research and thinking in this area.

 What is a varicocele?

 A varicocele is a collection of enlarged (dilated) veins (blood vessels) in the scrotum.
-It occurs next to and above one testis or both of the testes (testicles).
+It occurs next to and above one testicle (testis) or both testes (testicles).

 The affected veins are those that travel in the spermatic cord.
-The spermatic cord is like a tube that goes from each testis up towards the lower abdomen.
+The spermatic cord is like a tube that goes from each testis up towards the lower tummy (abdomen).
 You can feel the spermatic cord above each testis in the upper part of the scrotum.
-The spermatic cord contains the vas deferens (the tube that carries sperm from the testes to the penis), blood vessels, lymphatic vessels, and nerves.
+The spermatic cord contains the tube that carries sperm from the testes to the penis (the vas deferens), blood vessels, lymphatic vessels and nerves.

 Who gets a varicocele?

 Varicoceles are common.
 About 1 in 7 men develops a varicocele - usually between the ages of 15 and 25.
 In about half of cases the varicocele is on the left-hand side.
 In just under half of cases there is one on both sides.
 In a small number of cases it is just on the right side.
 The reason why most occur on the left side is because of the different route the left veins take out of the scrotum compared with the right.